rakshith2001/UnitConverter/README.md

 # UnitConverter
 This is a unit converter converts temperature, Length,Volume,Mass using spinners in android studio

-TO run this go to Android studio open the file  and run :)
+To run this go to Android studio open the file  and run :)